Skip to main content

 chrome-143-{windows,linux,macos}...Chrome/143.0.0.0...matching brand listNative Go preset, per-platform ClientHello.

-The unsuffixed chrome-148 / chrome-147 / chrome-146 / chrome-145 / chrome-144 / chrome-143 resolve to whichever platform-suffixed variant matches the host OS at runtime.
-For consistent results across machines, pick the suffix.
+The unsuffixed chrome-149 / chrome-148 / chrome-147 / chrome-146 / chrome-145 / chrome-144 / chrome-143 resolve at runtime to whichever platform-suffixed variant matches the host OS.
+Pick the suffix when you want consistent results across machines.

-• Speak HTTP/3 via tls.HelloChrome_<v>_QUIC plus a PSK variant for resumption.
+• Speaks HTTP/3 via tls.HelloChrome_<v>_QUIC plus a PSK variant for resumption.

-• Use the Chrome H2 config (chromeH2Config): pseudo-header order m,a,s,p, settings order from real Chrome captures, RFC 7540 priorities on HEADERS.
+• Uses the Chrome H2 config (chromeH2Config): pseudo-header order m,a,s,p, settings order from real Chrome captures, RFC 7540 priorities on HEADERS.

 • Default Akamai: 1:65536;2:0;4:6291456;6:262144|15663105|0|m,a,s,p.